m-richards/m-richards.github.io/content/post/my-first-post.md

 interesting things to look into in my spare time without going down the rabbit hole of learning a framework and toolchain that will be out of date within 6 months.

-The other non-goal which is clear to me is to preserve a perfect historical record for the world to see.
+The other non-goal which is clear to me is to preserve a perfect historical record for the world to see ().
 I fully intend to go back and update posts I write with better descriptions, updated technology, corrections and elaborations.
 Where appropriate I'll acknowledge that the content has changed.
 Bearing in mind I am my primary audience (at least for now), I want this to be something I can refer to regularly, rather than a relic of things that might have been useful once